Dive1995/FaceMaskDetection/README.md

 And if nothing was detected "Thank you for wearing mask."

-GUI.m is the main working script. reduceThresholdValue.m is not used for the project, the code will be usefull if you need to reduce threshold value at some point.
+GUI.m is the main working script. reduceThresholdValue.m is not used in the project, the code will be usefull if you need to reduce threshold value at some point.